Alan Turing: The Enigma

 Alan Turing: The Enigma (1983) is a biography of the British mathematician, codebreaker, and early computer scientist, Alan Turing (1912–1954) by Andrew Hodges.
+The book covers Alan Turing's life and work, as well as supplementary individuals in his life including Christopher Morcom and Conel Hugh O'Donel Alexander.

-The book covers Alan Turing's life and work.
-The 2014 film The Imitation Game is loosely based on the book, with dramatization.
+The 2014 film The Imitation Game is loosely based on the book, with dramatization as well as reduction of certain details and a focus on wartime events.
+The earlier play and film Breaking the Code was inspired by the same biography, and portrayed more of Turing's life.

 Editions

 The following editions of the book exist: